Getty Square: Other

 Bicycles are used frequently in Getty Square, mostly for transportation as opposed to recreation.
 Many businesses use them for fast local deliveries.
 Children use them to get around.
 Warburton Avenue and Riverdale Avenue, which meet in Getty Square, are well-used, Westchester bicycling commuting routes.

-LimeBike dockless bikeshare began operations in Yonkers in May 2018.

 Walking and bicycling trails in Getty Square are still on the drawing board.
 The Old Croton Aqueduct runs along the northern edge of the Getty Square neighborhood, although two blocks of path are on-street at Ashburton Avenue.
 The Hudson River Valley Greenway, not yet built in Yonkers, may combine portions of the Hudson River waterfront promenade with the Old Croton Aqueduct Trailway.
 A concept to turn the former Getty Square branch of the New York and Putnam Railroad into a trail has been proposed.
 It would connect Getty Square and the waterfront promenade at the Science Barge with Van Cortlandt Park.
 It would be an urban multi-use path with both on- and off-street portions.

-Notable people

-Restaurateur Peter X. Kelly grew up near Getty Square, and opened Xaviar's on the Hudson, on the 2nd floor of the Yonkers Pier in 2007.